spacelift-io/user-documentation/docs/concepts/worker-pools.md

 - `SPACELIFT_POOL_PRIVATE_KEY` - the contents of the private key file you generated, in base64.

 !!! info
     You need to encode the _entire_ private key using base-64, making it a single line of text.
-The simplest approach is to just run something like <mark style="color:purple;">`cat spacelift.key | base64 -w 0`</mark>in your command line.
-For Mac users, the command will be something like <mark style="color:purple;">cat spacelift.key | base64 -b 0</mark>
+The simplest approach is to just run something like `cat spacelift.key | base64 -w 0` in your command line.
+For Mac users, the command will be something like `cat spacelift.key | base64 -b 0`.

 Congrats!
 Your launcher should now connect to the Spacelift backend and start handling runs.